ewenme/site2/README.md

 ## License

-The following directories and their contents are Copyright Mu-An Chiou.
+The following directories and their contents are Copyright Ewen.
 You may not reuse anything therein without my permission:

 ```
 _data/
 _posts/
-_stories/
 _notes/
 images/
 ```